-This duration difference between SD and IEEE 802.11 does decrease with the number of contending flows.
-We should note that at higher number of contending flows, we start to observe long TCP timeouts for some flows, causing disconnections, and reconnections at later times, whether for SD or IEEE 802.11.
-This makes the FTP duration measurement considered here inappropriate for very high number of flows.
+This duration difference between SD and IEEE 802.11 decreases with the number of contending flows.
+We should note that at higher numbers of contending flows, we start observing long TCP timeouts for some flows, causing disconnections, and reconnections at later times, whether for SD or IEEE 802.11.
+This makes the FTP duration measurement considered here inappropriate for a very high number of flows.